cartheur/aiventure-computer/README.md

 * Rechargable feature for JST connected battery retained but which allows higher-capacity batteries (Requirement)
 * USB should be USB-C (Requirement)

-I will add to this list as the specifics are investigated.
+The above list is fluid as its specifics will change as the investigation ensues.

 ## The target